 What time of the year do you spend your money?
 What time of the year do you make your money?
 We all have our hobbies, activities, and income sources.
-For some, money is not always coming inconsistently or going out consistently.
-There tends to be money seasons for most people even if you have a consistent paycheck.
+For some, money is not always coming consistently or going out consistently.
+There tends to be money cycles for most people even if you have a consistent paycheck.

 Understanding your seasonal money cycle will improve your financial well-being.
 The benefit of knowing your money season is being able to be on top of your budget and not getting caught off guard.
 When we get caught off guard, we get ourselves into money trouble and it is a lot harder to come back than to stay ahead.

 You make most or all of your money for the year in a short-time frame.
 You work really hard when the opportunity to work is there but don’t have the opportunity to do so the entire year.

 Examples: Fisherman, Holiday Focused Jobs, Farming, Builders, Mining, Tax Advisors, Realtors (typically busiest in summer), Oil Industry

 How to Handle: Enjoy your time off with a moderate spending budget and one or two bigger expenses.
 Don’t overdo spending at the beginning of your downtime.
 During this period you make your income, work hard, and aim to be conservative with your spending.
 It is often easier to cut back on spending when you don’t have time to spend it, but be careful of online shopping.
 This type of job requires more foresight and discipline with budget habits.
 Remind yourself to not overdo either area by working too much or cutting out too many expenses.
 While it is good to save and make money be careful not to burn out.